slzKud/DiscEmu-luckfox-pico-mini/README.md

 Change makefile with the new TOOLCHAIN_PREFIX,U8G2_PREFIX and BOOST_PREFIX, and use ``make`` to compile program.

 - If you need to disable USB because need to debug, use ``make USB_ON=0`` to compile program.

+- If using the hardware PCB version from deadfatty, please use `make SCREEN_ROTATE=1 DEADFATTY_KEYPAD_INPUT=1` to adjust the screen display orientation and the reversed layout of the UP and DOWN keys.

 ## Usage